BThomas22x/Pwnagotchi-Handshake-Email/README.md

 # Pwnagotchi-Plugins
-Custom plugins I've created for Pwnagotchi
+Custom plugins I've created for Pwnagotchi - !!Currently in testing phase!!

 NOTE: Handymail will email you after every captured handshake.
 I still have to test if it will send converted files after they've been converted, or if the next time it sends, if it'll send them then.
 Feel free to edit any of these to suit your needs.